tbriot/test-transcription-services/README.md

     - $0.01020 / min up to 5M min
     - much more expensive than OpenAI Audio API!
 4 times more expensive!
 But offers more capabilities.
     - $1 gives you ~ 40 min of transcription
+- transcription captures redundancies and hesitation.
+It is a raw transcription of spoken language.

 ## Nova model on Amazon Bedrock
 - Not meant for speech-to-text